"

 • We will learn why some stems point up while others point down in the next section.

-• The stem directions of the sixteenth notes and eighth notes vary, but the flags are always to the right.
+• The stem directions of the sixteenth notes and eighth notes vary, but the flags are always on the right.

-• The other two note values we learned in this example are the quarter note and whole note.
+• The other two note values we studied in this example are the quarter note and the whole note.

-A summary box of note values.
-The most common note values are listed below, where each note is twice as long as the previous.
-They are a sixteenth note, an eighth note, a quarter note, a half note, and a whole note.
+The most common note values are listed below, with each note twice as long as the note before.

 Directions: